 \subsection{Melanoma Dataset}

-In the original work Erzina et al. \cite{erzina2020precise}, performed 75\%:25\% train-validation split.
+In the original work, Erzina et al. \cite{erzina2020precise}, performed a 75\%:25\% train-validation split.
 Therefore, we attempted to follow a similar splitting criterion.
 Since, the splitting information was not provided, we opted to perform a 4 fold cross-validation instead, as it would also split the data in the same ratio.
 The authors demonstrated 100\% accuracy using 3 different spectra (AuMs functionalized by ADT-NH2, ADT-COOH or ADT-(COOH)$_2$ respectively) together.
 However, to make the task difficult, we experimented with using only one type of spectra as input.
-In order to achieve that, we reproduced the model as described in \cite{erzina2020precise} and evaluated the model with one particular spectra as input at a time.
+To ensure a level-playing field, we reproduced the model as described in \cite{erzina2020precise} and evaluated the model with one particular spectrum as input at a time.